12x0/eagle_menu/README.md

 # eagle_menu
+FiveM Executer
-FiveM Executer - Run the file n open FiveM /  F4 to open the menu
+Run the file n open FiveM
+F4 to open the menu

+Any questions ?
+DM me on discord!